RomanianExe/docker-image-minimization-pipeline/artifacts/aspnet-mssql/original/functional-baseline.md

 # Functional Baseline — `aspnet-mssql` example (Stage 2)
+> **Historical baseline note.** This investigation log records the original run.
+For current cross-example metrics, use this example's `metrics.json`/`comparison.json` and `artifacts/summary.md`: they use the normalized OCI uncompressed-layer metric and the current recorded Grype scan.

 ## First .NET example, and first multi-page app in the pipeline
 Unlike every previous example (a single route/behavior), this is the stock